Alexis Kanner: Later career

 In 1969, he starred as Graham Baird in the little-known short feature film Twenty Nine, a story of a promiscuous young husband's night out in swinging London.
 It was only 26 minutes long and co-starred Yootha Joyce.
-This was shown as the B film in Britain with the feature film If.....
+This was shown as the B film in Britain with the feature film if.....
 The band Tuesday's Children, who had a cameo role in a nightclub scene, released the song "She" that they played in it as a single soon afterwards.

 He starred in a number of feature films soon after, including Crossplot (1969) with Roger Moore, Connecting Rooms (1970) with Bette Davis and Michael Redgrave, and Goodbye Gemini (also 1970).

-He is wrongly credited with appearing in Invasion:UFO in 1972, a compilation film made up of the episodes from the TV series UFO made in 1970.
+He is wrongly credited with appearing in Invasion:UFO in 1972, a compilation film made up of the episodes from the television series UFO made in 1970.
 He had appeared in an episode called The Cat with Ten Lives but no footage of this was used in the feature film.

 He moved back to Canada and his next film was Mahoney's Last Stand (released in the US as Mahoney's Estate, 1972) with Sam Waterston and Maud Adams, which he also co-wrote and co-directed.
-The original motion picture soundtrack of the same name was recorded by Ronnie Lane (who was a friend of Kanner) and Ron Wood, then of The Faces.
-Other famous names who worked on the album included Pete Townshend and Kenney Jones.

 He worked again with Patrick McGoohan on the Canadian hostage drama film Kings and Desperate Men, in which he starred as well as writing, producing and directing.
 He apparently spent two years editing the film which, although filmed in December 1977, did not premiere until the 1981 Montreal World Film Festival.
-During the late 80s Kanner sued the producers of the film Die Hard claiming that they stole the idea for that movie from this film (he lost).
+During the late 80s Kanner sued the producers of the film Die Hard claiming that they stole the idea for that movie from this film; he lost the suit.

 His final known acting role was in Nightfall (released in 1988), a science-fiction film based on the Isaac Asimov story of the same name.

 He settled back in London in 1996 and was working on a new film project called J R Profitt that never came to fruition.

 Death

-He died of a heart attack at his London home on 13 December 2003, aged 61.
-He had requested that his body be flown to and buried in Jerusalem, Israel, at the Mount of Olives.
+Kanner died of a heart attack at his London home on 13 December 2003, aged 61.
+He had requested that his body be buried in Jerusalem, Israel, at the Mount of Olives.